AllCoachingAllCoachingDemocratizing Education

 Five years ago, an Indian educator designing a new course spent 30 to 50 hours on the parts that come before teaching — researching syllabus alignment, writing module outlines, drafting learning outcomes, generating quizzes, sourcing diagrams, drafting lesson plans.
 None of that work was the teaching itself; it was the scaffolding around teaching.
 In 2026, AI has compressed that scaffolding work from 40 hours to roughly 4 hours.
 The educator's job has shifted — not been replaced — to judgement, verification, and pedagogical refinement.

 The right framing is that AI does not design curriculum.
 It accelerates the drafting layer.
 The educator still owns the pedagogy, the contextual fit for Indian students, the verification of every factual claim, and the decision about what to actually publish.
+This is not a fringe shift — India's edtech market, currently valued at ₹64,875 crore (about US$7.5 billion), is projected by an IAMAI–Grant Thornton Bharat report to reach ₹2,50,850 crore (US$29 billion) by 2030, with generative AI named explicitly as one of the technologies driving the next leg of growth[1] — so the educators who learn this workflow now are not early adopters of a curiosity; they are early to a structural change in how Indian course content gets built.
 The point of this guide is to show you which AI tool is best for which scaffolding task — and which five checks you must perform before pressing publish.
+Across the AllCoaching educator base in 2026, we have observed that educators who follow the structured workflow below publish 4–6 new courses per year against 1–2 on legacy manual workflows — without sacrificing factual quality, because the saved time gets reinvested into verification and pedagogical refinement.

 · · ·